Mohsen Shahinpoor: Ionic polymer-metal composites as biomimetic sensors, actuators and artificial muscles

-Advanced Nanocomposites and Electroactive Polymers
+Advanced nanocomposites and electroactive polymers

 Shahinpoor worked with NASA in a study to reduce the mass, size, the instrumentation cost and the power consumed in its future missions.
 He studied two groups of electroactive polymer (EAP) materials such as bending ionomers and longitudinal electrostatically driven elastomers, which can be used as an alternative to current actuators.
 He conducted an analysis of the electrical characteristics of the ionomer EAP, discussed its major limitations, and developed an EAP driven miniature robotic arm which was controlled by a MATLAB code for the lifting and dropping of the arm, and for the opening and closing of EAP fingers of a 4-finger gripper.

-Shahinpoor authored a paper in the late 1990s on the development of effective EAP driven mechanisms, which emulate human hand such as a gripper, manipulator arm and a surface wiper; and also highlighted the need for greater actuation force capability.
+Shahinpoor authored a paper in the late 1990s on the development of effective EAP driven mechanisms, which emulate human hands such as a gripper, manipulator arm and a surface wiper; and also highlighted the need for greater actuation force capability.

-Neuro and Endovascular Surgical Tools and Medical Implants
+Neuro and endovascular surgical tools and medical implants

 Shahinpoor's research has also focused on neurological and endovascular surgical tools and medical implants.
-He has registered in his name several patents relating to surgical tools and medical implants which include spinal implants, implantable pump apparatuses and self-powered micro-pump assembly.
+He has registered several patents relating to surgical tools and medical implants which include spinal implants, implantable pump apparatuses and self-powered micro-pump assembly.
 He developed zonular mini-bridge implants made of polymeric gels, silicone polymers or a composite, for the surgical correction of presbyopia and hyperopia.